spacecraft-design-lab-2019/groundstation/README.md

 # Overview

 This repository contains the initial efforts to create a ground station for the satellite.
-Currently it contains:
+Currently it contains two 'gateways' - one which is a basic test with no features to check out the system, the other one with more features that will hopefully remain a development version and change with the satellite.
+Each one contains:
 - Code to simulate a satellite.
 - A Python 'gateway' which communicates with major tom, a GUI/API service.
 - Code to translate information from the radio inputs to the gateway.